Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 Introduction

 At the introductory level, however, the most important aspect of dribbling is simply getting the players used to moving the ball around with any part of their feet.
+All of the activities below involve one player with one ball.

 Demonstration

-• Sole
+– Sole*

 of both feet to be used in dribbling.

-Introduce the “Irish Jig” (a.k.a., Mexican Hat Dance, Hat Dance, Tap Dance or Toe Tap).
-Balancing using the left leg, players should tap the top of a stationary ball with the sole of their right foot (preferably with the “ball” of the foot or the toes); players should then switch legs.
-Players should then alternate feet and try to build up speed.
+Introduce the “Irish Jig” (a.k.a., “Mexican Hat Dance,” “Hat Dance,” “Dance on the Ball,” or “Toe Tappers”): Balancing on the left leg, players should tap the top of a stationary ball with the sole of their right foot (preferably with the “ball” of the foot or the “bottom” of the toes); players should then switch legs.
+Players should then tap the ball with alternate feet, left-right-left, etc., and try to build up speed.

-Introduce how to “Make an airplane.”
-Balancing using the left leg, players should place the sole of the right foot on the ball and stretch out their arms to the sides to maintain balance; players should then switch legs.
+Introduce how to “Make An Airplane:” Balancing using the left leg, players should place the sole of the right foot on the ball and stretch out their arms to the sides to maintain balance; players should then switch legs.

-Non-moving ball – put the bottom (sole) of the right foot on top; switch to left foot on top; switch to right – add hop; switch to left – add hop; switch to right – toe tap; switch to left – toe tap; (challenge – alternate feet toe tap – “Irish Jig.”)
+Non-moving ball – put the bottom (sole) of the right foot on top; switch to left foot on top; switch to right – add hop; switch to left – add hop; switch to right – toe tap; switch to left – toe tap; (challenge – alternate feet toe tap – i.e., do the “Irish Jig.”)

 “Kangaroo Hop” up to the ball; put sole of one foot on top of ball.
 (Make an airplane.)